tomtclai/gs-consuming-rest-ios/README.ftl.md

 ------------------

  - About 15 minutes
- - A Mac running OS X
+ - A Mac with OS X
- - Xcode
+ - [Xcode]
  - An internet connection

 Create an iOS Project
 ---------------------

 Within Xcode, create a new project, using the "Single View Application" template.
-If you prefer, you can use the project in the `initial` folder and skip ahead to [Create a ViewController](#initial)
+If you prefer, you can use the project in the `initial` folder and skip ahead to [create a ViewController](#initial).
+When you are finished, you can compare your code to the `complete` folder and [run the client](#run).

 ![Create new Single View Application Project](images/project1.png)